mfosterw/cookiestocracy/docs/howto.rst

 Get Started
 ----------------------------------------------------------------------

-Documentation can be written as rst files in the `democrasite/docs` directory.
+Documentation can be written as rst files in `democrasite/docs`.

 To build and serve docs, use the command::